thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 ### Web UI

-The ThingsBoard MQTT Broker offers a user-friendly and lightweight graphical user interface (GUI) that simplifies the administration of the broker in an intuitive and efficient manner.
+TBMQ offers a user-friendly and lightweight graphical user interface (GUI) that simplifies the administration of the broker in an intuitive and efficient manner.
 This GUI provides several key features to facilitate broker management: